cosmos/sdk-tutorials/eth-denver/index.md

   "mnemonic": "** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** **"
 }
 ```
 This is your new account!
-Now that you know your account **address**, you need to send it to us so we can give you your XP!
-You can submit it via email to [billy@tendermint.com](mailto:billy@tendermint.com) with the email address you signed up for the newsletter with.
-I'll reply letting you know you've received the XP.
+Now that you know your account **address**, you need to send it to us so we can give you your `XP`!
+You can submit it via email to [billy@tendermint.com](mailto:billy@tendermint.com) with the email address you signed up for the survey with.
+I'll reply letting you know you've received the `XP`.
 Once you've received it you should be able to check your balance like this:
 ```sh
 > ebcli query account $(ebcli keys show nickname -a) Enter keyring passphrase: